Ceendi/CompetencyProject/README.md

 - **Sentiment Analysis**: Aspect-based sentiment analysis of the transcribed text.
 - **Dashboard**: Visualizes the analysis results.

+## Architecture

+The application is built with a modern full-stack architecture, separating the backend API from the frontend client.

+### Backend

+The backend is a Python-based RESTful API built with the following key technologies:

+-   **FastAPI**: A modern, high-performance web framework for building APIs.
+-   **SQLAlchemy**: The SQL toolkit and Object-Relational Mapper (ORM) for database interaction.
+-   **Alembic**: A lightweight database migration tool for SQLAlchemy.
+-   **Pydantic**: Data validation and settings management using Python type annotations.
+-   **PostgreSQL**: The relational database for storing application data.

+### Frontend

+The frontend is a responsive single-page application (SPA) built with:

+-   **React**: A JavaScript library for building user interfaces.
+-   **Vite**: A next-generation frontend tooling that provides a faster and leaner development experience.
+-   **React Router**: For declarative routing within the application.
+-   **Framer Motion**: For creating fluid animations.

 ## Getting Started

 ### Prerequisites